Tiny Beautiful Moments

 “. . . we cannot possibly know what will manifest in our lives.
 We live and have experiences and leave people we love and get left by them.
 People we thought would be with us forever aren’t and people we didn’t know would come into our lives do.
 Our work here is to keep faith with that, to put it in a box and wait.”

 Strayed’s words resonated with me because they are true.
 For example, a year ago I was living in Portland and had no idea how 2012 would unfold.
-I didn’t know that my dad would die, that Logan would lose his job, or that I would be living on a ranch in rural Northern, California.
+I didn’t know that my dad would die or that I would be living on a ranch in rural Northern, California.

 As I wrote this post, I was feeling both sad and grateful.
 I’m sad because I can’t call my dad on the phone, hug him, or spend Christmas Eve eating crab with him while he told funny jokes.
 But I’m also grateful; grateful that he was part of my life and grateful that we’re living close to family.
 I don’t want to lose that sense of gratitude or miss all of the tiny, beautiful moments that will happen as I close out the year and move into the next.

 2. Choosing joy.
 The past year has taught me to look for joy even in the midst of loss and grief.
 And more importantly, choosing joy is where everyday can be found.
 For me, joy encompasses the tiny moments that make up my day, from my morning cup of coffee to a bike ride into town.
 It’s the seemingly ordinary moments that make life so beautiful.

 3. Savoring tiny pleasures.
 I’ve talked about tiny pleasures on the blog and in my book before.
 I truly believe that savoring tiny pleasures is one key to leading a happy, joyful life.
 So over the holiday, I’m going to savor the little things, like yummy cookies from my sweet friend Courtney, morning kisses with Logan, and a glass of white wine in the evening.